bocchino/fprime/docs/Design/data-products.md

 1. If _C_ has a `product` `get` port, a member function `Dp_Get` for synchronously requesting memory for a fresh container.
-This function takes a container data structure _D_ and a size.
+This function takes a container ID, a size, and a reference to a status variable.
-It requests an `Fw::Buffer` of the requested size and stores it in _D_.
-It returns a status value indicating whether the buffer allocation succeeded.
+It gets an `Fw::Buffer` of the requested size, uses the buffer to construct a data product container _D_, and returns _D_.
+It updates the status variable to indicate whether the buffer allocation succeeded.

 1. If _C_ has a `product` `request` port, a member function